 Nuclear medicine training is administered by the Royal Australasian College of Physicians (RACP) and supported by the College through a joint college training program made up of representatives of the RACP and The Royal Australian and New Zealand College of Radiologists (RANZCR).

-Clinical radiology trainees are expected to fulfil the requirements of their Clinical Radiology Training while undertaking Nuclear Medicine Training, including all assessments, prior to commencing nuclear medicine training.
+Clinical Radiology trainees are expected to fulfil the requirements of their Clinical Radiology Training including all assessments, prior to commencing nuclear medicine training.
 See Clinical Radiology Assessments page.